muchimi/JoystickGremlinEx/docs/usage.md

 | Press | This mode triggers a press only (a "make" in keyboard hardware parlance).
 This mode does not release the keys so it's expected at some point, the profile will release the keys.
 Dragons: when used to send mouse clicks - it will keep the mouse pressed until the release which can cause behavior issues in the operating system.
 Use with caution and only paired with a release mapping somewhere in the profile.
 Usually you can manually press the keys or the mouse to "undo" a press, provided that input is available (example F13 would not be).|
 | Release | Ths mode triggers a release only (a "break" in keyboard hardware parlance).
 This is the companion action to the press mode. |
 | Toggle | Ths mode toggles the key or mouse button.
 If a key is released, the key is pressed.
 If it is pressed, it is released.|

+### Sync mode

+As of m76T117, the action can synchronize with the mapped input.
+If the input the action is mapped to is triggered at profile start (for example, a hardware switch is in the on position), the mapped keys / mouse buttons will be set to match the state of the input when the profile starts.
+This mode is designed to keep the profile in synchronized with hardware input panels in simpits.

 ### Latching